timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC01 - Adding a person**

-Guarantees: The new person(patient) will be added to the list of Person.
+Guarantees: The new person(patient) will be added to the list of Person only if the person does not exist in the system.

 **MSS**